Balance Bike Vs Scooter

 FeatureGlobber Go UP seriesMini Micro 3 in 1 Series

-2 seat height adjusment on classic and deluxe versions
+2 seat height adjusment on the push along

 Parent handlebarHeight adjustable